 Sperm freezing – All you need to know!

 Sperm freezing or sperm cryopreservation involves freezing and storing sperm at ultra low temperatures in liquid nitrogen.
 Sperm when mixed with specialized cryoprotectants can easily withstand cellular damage that occurs with these low temperatures.
+As a practicing andrologist I have spent donkey years researching the various aspects of sperm cryopreservation.

 Here are 10 quick points about sperm freezing you should know.